FAQs & Useful Information

 Who can I convey my suggestions to?

-The SCE Safety Committee welcomes suggestions and feedback on how workplace safety can be further improved at your labs/centres as well as within the school.
-You are encourage to email your suggestion/feedback to the Chairman of the Safety Committee.
+The SCE Safety Committee welcomes suggestions and feedback on how workplace safety can be further improved at your labs/ centres as well as within the school.
+You are encouraged to email your suggestion/feedback to the Chairman of the Safety Committee.